CommutativeGrids/fzzpy/README.md

 ### From a Filtration File

 Can read in a filtration file in the format as specified in `fzz`.
+Please also refer to the example in `examples/sample_filtration.ipynb`.

-With `sample_filt.txt`:
+With `filtration.txt`:
 ```txt
 i 0
 i 1